theopin/tp/README.md

 ## Documentation

-`/docs` folder contains a skeleton version of the project documentation.
+`/docs` folder contains a few important documents featuring different aspects of this project.

 Steps for publishing documentation to the public:
 1. If you are using this project template for an individual project, go your fork on GitHub.<br>